harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 ### Is there a method available to implement a percentage-based repeat strategy for Shell Script Hosts similar to the functionality present in FirstGen?

 For a rolling strategy, you specify the desired number of instances to deploy per phase.
 If you have multiple target hosts in a stage and wish to deploy a certain proportion of instances per phase, you can configure it accordingly.
 This allows for a flexible deployment approach where the number of instances per phase can be defined either as a count or a percentage.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/traditional/ssh-ng/#rolling)

-### For Helm Subchart support, if there are multiple subcharts, is there a way to define and manage these additional subcharts beyond the single field provided?

-The utilization of Multiple Helm Charts facilitates the deployment of individual standalone Helm Charts via a single service.
-These charts, akin to artifact sources, correspond to Helm Charts per environment.
-The Sub Chart feature becomes particularly beneficial when users possess an umbrella chart with dependencies, as exemplified in the provided [GitHub repository](https://github.com/thisrohangupta/custom-remote-test-repo/tree/main/parent-chart/charts).
-Upon accessing`/charts/`, both the primary chart and child chart can be obtained.
-One can also configure the YAML to add additional sub chart dependencies.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/helm/deploy-helm-charts#using-subcharts)
+Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/traditional/ssh-ng/#rolling).

 ### Does Harness support `Skip instances with the same artifact version already deployed` feature on NextGen?

 Yes, this feature parity to FirstGen is now available !
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/traditional/ssh-ng/#targetting-specific-hosts-for-deployment)
+Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/traditional/ssh-ng/#targetting-specific-hosts-for-deployment).

 ### How does Harness ensure that the tag fetched in the service step is consistently the latest for both triggers and manual executions?

 The expression `<+lastPublished.tag>` sorts the tags lexically rather than by the "created at" date.
 One can try replacing `<+lastPublished.tag>` with `<+trigger.artifact.build>` in the trigger's configuration ensures that it always fires using the latest collected tag.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources/#artifact-limits-and-display-in-the-harness-ui)
+Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources/#artifact-limits-and-display-in-the-Harness-ui)

 ### How to trigger one pipeline from another and use the first pipeline's shell script output as inputs for the second, ensuring runtime inputs like environment and infrastructure names are passed?